kimsh77/kimsh77/README.md

 ### :satisfied: Welcome to my github. (since Mar.
 11, 2024)
 ---
 + My major is English Education.
++ This class is Digital Literacy and English Education.

 <!--
 **kimsh77/kimsh77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.